 the kernel (such as device drivers), has direct access to kernel memory (such as

-hardware components on the device), or is one of a handful of user services
+(e.g. eBPF), the Baseband Processor, or is one of a handful of user services

 that is considered kernel equivalent: